Klipper (firmware): Features

 As the host computer has more processing power and is capable of doing more intensive calculations, only the results of these calculations need to be sent to the microcontroller.
 This enables more precise control of stepper motors, advanced kinematics, input shaping for vibration reduction, detailed logging, use of macros, and changing configurations in real-time without the need to restart the firmware.

 The printer also has pressure advance, which is a parameter that compensates for the pressure build-up in the nozzle during acceleration for smoother and more precise printing.
 It works by making the extrusion advance faster during strong accelerations, and advance slower during strong decelerations.
 This way, smoother lines can be achieved at high 3D printing speeds.
 The compensation is usually calibrated per material type (PLA, ABS, PETG, and so on), but can even be calibrated for each specific spool.
 The model takes into account the elasticity, viscosity, pressure and flow of the filament.

 Supported hardware

 Klipper supports several types of 3D printers and microcontrollers, including boards from Arduino and STM32.
 It is compatible with many existing printers, and can be adapted to custom-built machines.

 Installation, configuration and interaction

-Klipper is set up on a computer running Linux (such as Raspberry Pi), and in addition, appropriate firmware must be flashed onto the printer's microcontroller.
+Klipper is set up on a computer running Linux (such as Raspberry Pi).
 Configuration is done through a text-based configuration file, which allows for customization and control of the printer's behavior.

-To interact with Klipper, the user needs an interface.
-Two popular web interfaces are Mainsail OS and Fluidd.
-Other options are OctoPrint or KlipperScreen.

-Development and society

-Klipper is maintained and developed by an active community of users and developers.
-The project is hosted on GitHub, where users can contribute code, report bugs, and read extensive documentation.
-There is also a dedicated forum, an r/klippers channel on Reddit, and a chat on Discord where users can get guidance with more common questions and problems.